Bojagi: Modern references and exhibitions

-The Museum of Korean Embroidery in Seoul has a collection of 1,500 pieces of bojagi, with a particular focus on chogak bo (quilt-like patchworks).
+The Museum of Korean Embroidery in Seoul has a collection of 1,500 pieces of bojagi, with a particular focus on jogak bo (quilt-like patchworks).
 The museum was founded by husband-and-wife duo Dong-hwa Huh (허동화; 1926−2018) and Young-suk Park (박영숙; born 1932) with the aim of preserving Korean embroidery arts and educating the public on its artistic and historical significance.
 Huh and Park's bojagi collection garnered international attention, with sixty overseas exhibitions displayed in eleven countries.

-In April of 2018, Huh and Park donated the majority of their collection to the Seoul Museum of Craft Art.
+In April 2018, Huh and Park donated the majority of their collection to the Seoul Museum of Craft Art.

-The Seoul Museum of Craft Art is built on what was the Royal Craft Workshop of the Joseon Dynasty, where court women created textile products made for everyday use.
-The Museum made its grand opening in 2021 and is an open space where traditional and modern crafts come together.
+The Seoul Museum of Craft Art is built on what was the Royal Craft Workshop of the Joseon dynasty, where court women created textile products made for everyday use.
+The museum made its grand opening in 2021 and is an open space where traditional and modern crafts come together.

 Museum collections outside of Korea, including in Kyoto, London, San Francisco, and Los Angeles, also contain bojagi.

-The patchwork style of the chogak bo have inspired artists working in other media, such as clothing designers Lee Chunghie and Karl Lagerfeld.
+The patchwork style of the jogak bo have inspired artists working in other media, such as clothing designers Lee Chunghie and Karl Lagerfeld.
 The facade of the flagship store of French jeweler Cartier in Cheongdam-dong is also reportedly inspired by the craft.
 Japanese embroiderers have also worked in the style.

-The patterns of chogak bo have been compared to the work of Paul Klee and Piet Mondrian.
+The patterns of jogak bo have been compared to the work of Paul Klee and Piet Mondrian.